-This evening's Mass of the Lord's Supper is a celebration of Christ's love.
+This a special day in the Christian world.
+As we begin the Easter Triduum, this evening's Mass of the Lord's Supper is a celebration of Christ's love.
 When we look at the significance of the Last Supper, we realize that Jesus instituted two sacraments that night: the Eucharist and the ordained priesthood.
 In the way that He instituted these sacraments and in what He said about them, we can also say that He instituted two sacraments of love at that Last Supper.